onelogin/thisdata-ruby/README.md

 #### Configuration

 An example ThisData configuration is below.
 See `this_data/configuration.rb` for more options.
-For example, in production you will probably want asynchronous and non-logging behaviour.
+For example, in production we recommend you turn on the asynchronous and non-logging behaviour.

 If you're using Rails, you can generate this config file by following our [Set Up](#set-up) steps further down.